 Held every two years, Electrical Energy Distribution National Seminar - SENDI - Seminário Nacional de Energia Elétrica – is the biggest electrical power distribution event in Brazil.
 The seminar’s goals are: • To present and to discuss the sector’s trends; • To promote innovation and development on the electrical energy distribution area; • To share and to discuss improvements to the Brazilian regulatory model; To promote the exchange of experiences between electrical power distribution companies.
-Sendi 2020 will take place from June 23rd to 26th in Vitória – Espírito Santo state – under EDP’s coordination and will present topics related to the macro trends in the energy sector’s changes: Digitalization, Decarbonization and Decentralization.
+Sendi will take place in April 2021 in Vitória – Espírito Santo state – under EDP’s coordination and will present topics related to the macro trends in the energy sector’s changes: Digitalization, Decarbonization and Decentralization.
 Thus, one will be able to follow discussions on smart grid, electrical mobility and use of blockchain and big data by energy companies, as well as knowing startups that show solutions for the energy distribution sector.
-The seminar happens since 1962 and in 2020 intends to gather approximately 4.000 people.
+The seminar happens since 1962 and in 2021 intends to gather approximately 4.000 people.

 The Brazilian Electrical Energy Distributors Association (ABRADEE: Associação Brasileira de

 Distribuidores de Energia Elétrica) is a nonprofit civil society ruled by private law, which gathers

 41 electric power utilities – among state-owned and private – that act in every part of the country